Degree Requirements

 Note: A fee is associated with the approval of this form.
 See Fees & Holds.

 CHANGES TO PROGRAM OF STUDY — The program of study may be amended through the course of the student’s graduate study.
-Changes to a student’s program of study must be made through the Graduate Program Change form and approved by The Graduate School.
+Changes to a student’s program of study must be made through the Program of Study process in MyInfo and approved by The Graduate School.
 A course listed on an approved program of study, if graded, cannot be removed.

-FILING DEADLINE — The program of study must be submitted on a Graduate Certificate Program of Study form to The Graduate School by the end of the first (1st) semester of graduate study.
+FILING DEADLINE — The program of study must be submitted via the Graduate Certificate Program of Study process to The Graduate School by the end of the first (1st) semester of graduate study.
 See Fees & Holds.

 See the following sections for addition degree information: